cayleb247/drugsift/README.md

 # DrugSift

 DrugSift is a web application that aims to combine the latest tools in deep learning and biomedical knowledge into an integrated pipeline for drug discovery and repurposing.
+We hope to help democratize the modern drug repurposing for all researchers interested.
+A simple UI is designed for ease of use.

 ## How it works